Late Day Exploration of Custer Trail

 The auto tour for the Custer Trail, and General Sully’s march to the Killdeer Mountains is promoted here by the North Dakota Tourism division of the ND Commerce Dept.

-We finished our evening tour by driving north toward Fryburg, just a few miles from Medora, right on the Interstate.
+We finished our evening tour by driving north toward Fryburg, and then over to Belfield, right on the Interstate.
 An easy drive to civilization.
 And if it’s Friday, Belfield is the place to go!

 There are many amazing landscapes surrounding historic points such as Devils Pass, or Pleasant Valley Ranch, or Chimney Butte.
 We’ve written about them, here on Beautiful Badlands ND.
 Use the search box to find them.
 We’ll deliver upcoming stories from the Badlands such as a modern day cattle drive, a wonderful book to buy for yourself or a gift, or — who knows?